What is espresso? It’s simply just another method of preparing coffee.

 How exactly do you drink it?
 Can you use sugar when drinking it?
 What’s the froth on top?
 Making espresso uses a different kind of coffee bean right?

-Before we go any further and answer “what is espresso” let us briefly take a look at its history.
+Before we go any further and answer, let us briefly take a look at its history.
 No, espresso wasn’t invented by Starbucks!
 It was actually invented in 1901 by Luigi Bezzera who built and patented a coffee machine that had a boiler and four divisions.

 This machine was termed “Tipo Gigante” and later the “Fast Coffee Machine” Simply because the brewing time was much faster since it allowed the best qualities of the coffee bean to be extracted.
 This is believed to be the birth of the “modern” espresso.